asuh/front-end-macos/readme.md

 ## Sass

-Install your preprocessor of choice, but I highly recommend using Sass.
-They all do the same thing but Sass has the most momentum behind it right now.
+Install your preprocessor of choice, but I recommend using either Sass (or maybe PostCSS).
+They all do the same thing but Sass has the most momentum since the end of the 2010s.

     npm install -g sass

-Keep in mind that the utility that Sass offers is slowly being complimented and deprecated with the rise of [CSS variables](https://medium.freecodecamp.org/everything-you-need-to-know-about-css-variables-c74d922ea855).
+Keep in mind that the utility that Sass offers is slowly being complimented and deprecated with the rise of [CSS variables](https://www.freecodecamp.org/news/everything-you-need-to-know-about-css-variables-c74d922ea855/).

 ## PHP and Composer